ARH 180 Co-op Work Experience Art History (1-4 Credits)

 ARH 299 Selected Topics: Art History (1-4 Credits)

-Provides a learning experience in art history not currently available; this course is in development to be proposed as a permanent course.
+Provides a learning experience in art history not currently available.

 ART 101 Introduction to the Visual Arts (4 Credits)